 "We do require 25 percent of the project cost as a match," Berens said.

 Applicants will be notified of acceptance or rejection no later than the end of April.
 If funds are still available after the application deadline, the application process may be reopened later in the year.

 Proposal requirements are: project title, applicant name, objectives, project area, species to benefit from project, procedures, justification, personnel, budget, schedule, promotion of project and program, references cited, appendices, detailed budget sheet and experience/qualifications.

 The checkoff program is looking for proposals that meet the needs in the Kansas Comprehensive Wildlife Conservation Plan "A Future for Kansas Wildlife."

-Page 2 of 2 - Those eligible to apply are formally organized clubs and organizations, educational facilities, public schools, college or university faculty, staff and students, industry, other for-profit groups, non-profit organizations, county conservation districts and private individuals may also be eligible to submit proposals, according to grant program guidance.
+Those eligible to apply are formally organized clubs and organizations, educational facilities, public schools, college or university faculty, staff and students, industry, other for-profit groups, non-profit organizations, county conservation districts and private individuals may also be eligible to submit proposals, according to grant program guidance.

 Applicants can check out www.ksoutdoors.com to view eligibility requirements, how and where to submit proposals, 2013 priority projects list and the grant guidance document.

 Applicants can submit proposals by e-mail in word or PDF format to Chris.firstname.lastname@example.org or send a hard copy to Chickadee Checkoff Small Grants Program Coordinator, Kansas Department of Wildlife, Parks and Tourism, Ecological Service Section, 512 SE 25th Avenue, Pratt, KS 67124.